Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 ![Alt text](assets/screenshot_14.PNG?raw=true)

 ### 2 - Give the engine part throttle with `w` or `e`
 This will depend on the engine.
-If you want to smoke your clutch completely, you can bounce of the rev-limiter instead of holding part-throttle.
+If you want to smoke your clutch completely, you can bounce off the rev-limiter instead of holding part-throttle.
 For some engines, it might be too difficult to launch without the fine control of a clutch pedal.
 In that case, simply holding the engine at full throttle will suffice.

 ### 3 - Shift into first gear by pressing the `up` key
 Gears are changed using the `up` and `down` arrow keys.
 The current gear is displayed in the **Gear** display.